Furry coffinfish: Reproduction and development

 The furry coffinfish lays eggs in buoyant mucous ribbon-like "rafts".
 These buoyant rafts are an excellent device for broadcasting a large number of small eggs over great geographic distances providing for development in relatively productive surface waters.

 After hatching, the larvae swim to the surface and feed on plankton.
 As they mature, they return to the depths below.
 The morphology of the larval stage seems to reflect an adaptation to a long larval life.
 The larvae are translucent, round and found in the pelagic zone, unlike the benthic, dorsoventrally compressed adults.

-Behavior
+Behavior and ecology

 C. endeavouri has inflatable gills that it uses to fill its body with water, acting as a defense mechanism much like the pufferfish.
 When the gill chambers are completely filled with water, there is no inhalation or exhalation for 26 to 245 seconds.
 This is beneficial for energy preservation.
 The body of the C. endeavouri will increase in volume by 30% with full gill chambers and will protect it against predators.

-Food Habits
+Food

 The furry coffinfish adults are ambush predators that use small lures above their snouts to attract small, invertebrate crustaceans to their mouths.
 The furry coffinfish is a deep ocean, benthic predator of small crustaceans, like Acanthomysis microps, a deep sea shrimp.